saxenaapeksha/saxenaapeksha/README.md

 ### Hi there 👋
+Everything programmable around Apeksha Saxena.
+Bachelor of computer science and engineering.
+She is a seasoned programmer, problem solver, technology enthusiast.
+She can speak in Java, React JS.
+She is a Product Lead at CellPoint digital.
+She loves travelling and Call Of Duty mobile.

 <!--
 **saxenaapeksha/saxenaapeksha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.